EternityForest/Gazebo-Network-Protocol/pygazebo/readme.txt

 ====== pygazebo docs ======
 Created Monday 18 February 2013

+Copyright 2013 Daniel Dunn
+This work is licensed under a Creative Commons Attribution 3.0 Unported License.

 ===== Introduction =====

 pygazebo depends on crcmod and pyserial, so install those first.